Intermittent Catheter Care

 • Acquiring practical knowledge of how to perform intermittent catheterisation

-• Understanding the risks associated with this procedure and devices
+• Understanding the risks

 • There are no compulsory practicals for this course.